matthewdeaves/willow/DeveloperGuide.md

 #### phpMyAdmin
 Configured via [docker-compose.yml](https://github.com/matthewdeaves/willow/blob/2a3dc5c9a3629b99797c586c938ed94a756b15fc/docker-compose.yml#L37).
 Use [http://localhost:8082](http://localhost:8082) to access phpMyAdmin.
 It is pre-configured to access the MySQL Server container.

-#### MailHog
+#### Mailpit
 Configured via [docker-compose.yml](https://github.com/matthewdeaves/willow/blob/2a3dc5c9a3629b99797c586c938ed94a756b15fc/docker-compose.yml#L63).
-Use [http://localhost:8025](http://localhost:8025) for MailHog.
+Use [http://localhost:8025](http://localhost:8025) for Mailpit.
 It will receive all email sent by Willow CMS on the development environment and give you a nice interface to view it.